YaroslavFetisov/us_time_parser/README.md

-# Time Parser
+# US Time Parser

-The Time Parser is a Rust-based utility designed to parse various time components from input strings.
+The US Time Parser is a Rust-based utility designed to parse various time components from input strings.
 It utilizes the `pest` crate for parsing grammar and `clap` for handling command-line arguments.

 [us_time_parser Crate on crates.io](https://crates.io/crates/us_time_parser)